 Please click here to log in or register and submit a manuscript.

 If you are submitting a manuscript for the first time, you will need to register.
 Click on the link stating “New Authors should register for an account” on the lower left of the screen.

 If you already have an account, please proceed by entering your login name and password.

 If you do not remember your login name and/or password please click on the link “Unknown/Forgotten password?” in the lower center of the screen.
 Follow the prompt by entering only one of the three items asked and you will be sent an email with your new password.

 - Create the manuscript in Microsoft Word or save as a .doc file.
 Use 12-point Times New Roman font.
 The manuscript should be double-spaced with 1-inch margins on all sides.

-- Manuscripts should follow the recommendations of the 2001 Publication Manual of the American Psychological Association (APA, fifth edition).
+- Manuscripts should follow the recommendations of the American Psychological Association, 6th, edition.